Lviathannn/Lviathannn/README.md

 - 🌱 I’m currently learning **React JS, Next Js and TypeScript**

-- 👨‍💻 All of my projects are available at [leviathannn.netlify.app](leviathannn.netlify.app)
+- 👨‍💻 All of my projects are available at [my-portfolio](my-portfolio)

 - 💬 Ask me about **React**